halmd-org/cuda-wrapper/README.rst

 Why use both the driver and the runtime library?
 ------------------------------------------------

 We initially intended to completely switch to the driver library because it offers much finer control over the devices and contexts than the runtime.
-The problem with the driver API are functions and symbols: You need to load an already compiled ptx or cubin file at runtime and than reference a function / symbol with a string.
+The problem with the driver API are functions and symbols: You need to load an already compiled ptx or cubin file at runtime and than reference a function or symbol with a string.
 This would be very unclean for a library so some functions still use the runtime.